eMedicine Specialties > Emergency Medicine > Environmental

 Laboratory Studies

-• In acutely ill individuals, obtain blood for complete blood count, electrolytes, and coagulation studies if indicated.
+In acutely ill individuals, obtain blood for a complete blood cell count, electrolytes, and coagulation studies if indicated.
+A serum lactate can assist in guiding resuscitative efforts.

 Imaging Studies

-• After the airway is secure, imaging studies may aid evaluations for retained stingray barbs, foreign bodies, or other possible causes of local symptoms.
-Radular teeth are small enough to probably be missed on plain radiography.
+After the airway is secure, a chest radiograph should be obtained to assess for endotracheal tube placement and any pulmonary abnormalities such as pulmonary edema or ARDS.
+Imaging studies at the site of envenomation such as plain radiographs or soft-tissue ultrasound may aid evaluations for retained stingray barbs, foreign bodies, or other possible causes of local symptoms.
+Radular teeth are may be too small to be clearly visualized on plain radiography.

 Treatment